 Your manufacturer may provide distribution options, such as drop-shipping, or you can arrange your own product distribution.
 To create optimal distribution channels, focus on customer needs.
 If your customers buy online create an e-commerce website and fulfillment system for direct sales.
 For additional sales consider selling to other online resellers or distributors.

 Other channels include value added resellers, who add value to your product and then resell it.
 For instance a fitness studio might bundle your supplement with functional foods and a gym membership to create a complete weight loss solution.

 Additionally, you may choose to utilize catalogues, sales teams, consultants and retail outlets for sales.
 You will need to experiment to discover the distribution channel(s) that best grow your market share and revenue.

 7. Sell, Sell, Sell

 Congratulations, you’ve done the work to successfully sell supplements or functional foods.
-You established a legal business, found a promising supplement or functional food, chosen a manufacturer, and set up marketing and distribution.
-Finally, it’s time to start selling.
+You established a legal business, found a promising supplement or functional food, chose a manufacturer, specified what you want the manufacturer to make, created a label, set up marketing and distribution and verified the quality of the product.
+Finally, it’s time to start selling!

-Take your website and social media pages live and start your marketing channels.
-Sit back and enjoy watching customers discover your product.
+Take your website and social media pages live and start your marketing channels (but be aware that everything you or an agent that you control claims about your product is subject to regulation and must be truthful – and you have to substantiate all efficacy claims).
+Have your regulatory consultant monitor the claims while you sit back and enjoy watching customers discover your product.
 As sales build, evaluate the success of marketing and tweak campaigns as needed.